What is a Corporate Account: How it Works, Benefits & Tips

 As part of corporate account opening formalities, you must submit several documents to complete a KYC check.

-While the exact checklist of documents varies depending on the banks and the country they are located in, here’s what you can expect:
+While the exact checklist of documents varies depending on the banks and the country they are located in, here's what you can expect when opening a corporate account:

 • Incorporation documents of the business, such as the certificate of incorporation, business registration certificate, and articles of association